-The CEPF Investment Strategy will include a logical framework, incorporating CEPF's global indicators and relevant indicators specific to the hotspot in relation to the strategic directions and investment priorities.
-It will be a distillation of CEPF's objectives for its grants in the hotspot and is used throughout the five-year investment period as a portfolio monitoring tool.
-The logical framework will present a negotiated and realistic set of outcomes in relation to the amount of money allocated by the Donor Council and other participating funders.
+The CEPF Investment Strategy will include a Logical Framework which incorporates CEPF's global indicators and relevant indicators specific to the hotspot in relation to the strategic directions and investment priorities.
+It is a distillation of CEPF's objectives for its grants in the hotspot and is used throughout the five-year investment period as a portfolio monitoring tool.
+The logical framework is a negotiated and realistic set of outcomes in relation to the amount of money allocated by the Donor Council and other participating funders.

-Targets in the logical framework should be framed by the Aichi Targets of the Strategic Plan on Biodiversity 2011-2020 and the United Nations Sustainable Development Goals.
+Targets in the logical framework should be framed by the Aichi Targets of the Strategic Plan on Biodiversity 2011-2020 and the targets of the United Nations Sustainable Development Goals.